RobMasters/Optimus/README.md

 $dispatcher = new EventDispatcher();

 // Listen for all nodes in the DOMDocument.
-// Your own listener can be anything you want as long as it is callable
+// Your own listener can be anything you want as long as it is callable (or implements \Optimus\Rule\RuleInterface)
 $dispatcher->addListener('transcode.*', function(TranscodeNodeEvent $event) {
   // your custom logic
   $event->getNode()->setAttribute('data-transcoded', 1);